ibm-cloud-docs/openwhisk/cli_install.md

 ```
 {: screen}

-Once you have a list of your namespaces, you must target a specific namespace to manage your {{site.data.keyword.openwhisk_short}} entities in that namespace.
+Once you have a list of your namespaces, you must can a specific namespace to manage your {{site.data.keyword.openwhisk_short}} entities in that namespace.

-#### Target a namespace
+### Targeting a namespace

 You can target IAM namespaces or Cloud Foundry namespaces.
 The command syntax is different between IAM and Clound Foundry.
 You can use the following tabbed table to see command syntax for each type of {{site.data.keyword.openwhisk_short}} namespace.